 Oxberg is a small village with a long history.
-For many it is famous as the route of the cross-country ski race Vasaloppet, which has a checkpoint in the village.
+For many, it is famous as the route of the cross-country ski race Vasaloppet, which has a checkpoint in the village.
 But what happens when the race week has come to an end and Oxberg’s 140 inhabitants go back to their normal lives?
 There are still some things to explore here.

 A Short History of Oxberg

-The first known mentioning of Oxberg dates back to the first half of the 16th century.
+The first known mention of Oxberg dates back to the first half of the 16th century.
 The inhabitants of the small village did for centuries use shielings when handling their cattle.
 A shieling is a hut or collection of huts in a mountain region used for the summer pasture for the cattle.

 Oxberg was not spared from the witch hunt in the 17th century.
 Out of nine people accused of witchcraft, two were executed here in 1669.

-One of the most common occupations in the village during the 18th and 19th century was the making of reeds.
+One of the most common occupations in the village during the 18th and 19th centuries was the making of reeds.
 The reed is one of the components when making a weaving loom.
 The reed production continued along with log driving on the river to be an important part of Oxberg long into the 20th century.
-The urbanisation of the second half of the 20th century has, however, seen a large decline in the population of Oxberg, a village that once had over 500 inhabitants.
+The urbanization of the second half of the 20th century has, however, seen a large decline in the population of Oxberg, a village that once had over 500 inhabitants.